Category:

 United States of America

-💰 Compare Al Michaels' Net Worth
+1. What Is Al Michaels' Net Worth And Salary?

-What is Al Michaels' Net Worth and Salary?
+What Is Al Michaels' Net Worth and Salary?

-Al Michaels is an American television broadcaster who has a net worth of $40 million dollars.
-Al Michaels is one of the most-famous sports broadcasters of all time.
-He might be best known for his years of calling play-by-play for NFL games, including a nearly two-decade stint with Monday Night Football, but he has been in the broadcast booth for many sports.
-At the 1980 winter Olympics Al delivered the now-famous line "do you believe in miracles?!?!" when USA hockey defeated the Soviet Union.
-Another famous moment occurred in October 1989 when Al was broadcasting live when an earthquake in San Francisco interrupted the World Series.
+Al Michaels is an American television broadcaster who has a net worth of $40 million.
+Al Michaels is one of the most famous sports broadcasters of all time.
+He might be best known for his years of calling play-by-play for NFL games, including a nearly two-decade stint with "Monday Night Football," but he has been in the broadcast booth for many sports.
+At the 1980 Winter Olympics, Al delivered the now-famous line "Do you believe in miracles?!?!" when USA hockey defeated the Soviet Union.
+Another famous moment occurred in October 1989 when Al was broadcasting live as an earthquake in San Francisco interrupted the World Series.

 Al Michaels Salary

 What is Al Michaels' salary?
-During his time broadcasting for NBC Al was earning $8 million per year.
-In March 2022 Al signed a 3-year $33 million deal to move to Amazon to broadcast Thursday Night Football.
+During his time broadcasting for NBC, Al was earning $8 million per year.
+In March 2022, Al signed a 3-year $33 million deal to move to Amazon to broadcast "Thursday Night Football."

 Early Life

-He was born on November 12, 1944 in Brooklyn, New York to Jay Leonard Michaels and Lila Roginsky.
+Al Michaels was born on November 12, 1944, in Brooklyn, New York.
+He is the son of Jay Leonard Michaels and Lila Roginsky.
 Growing up, Michaels was a huge Brooklyn Dodgers fan.
 The family moved to Los Angeles in 1958, the same year the Dodgers left Brooklyn.
-Michaels attended Arizona State University and majored in radio and television with a minor in journalism.
-During college, he worked as a sports writer for ASU's independent student newspaper "The State Press," and announced for Sun Devils football, basketball, and baseball games for the campus radio station.
+Al attended Arizona State University and majored in radio and television with a minor in journalism.
+During college, he worked as a sports writer for "The State Press," ASU's independent student newspaper, and he was the announcer for Sun Devils football, basketball, and baseball games for the campus radio station.
 Al's younger brother, David, is a television producer.
-David Michaels has also produced such programs as NBC's coverage of the Olympic Games, Triple Crown and Fox Sports Net's Beyond the Glory series.
+David Michaels has also produced such programs as NBC's coverage of the Olympic Games, Triple Crown, and Fox Sports Net's "Beyond the Glory" series.

 Early Career

 Michaels' first job in television was with Chuck Barris Productions, choosing women to appear on "The Dating Game."
-His first sportscasting job came in 1964, when he was hired to do public relations for the L.A.
+His first sportscasting job came in 1964 when he was hired to do public relations for the L.A.
 Lakers.
 However, he was fired after just four games.
-In 1968, he moved to Honolulu, where he resumed his broadcasting career and worked as a sports anchor for KHVT-TV and called the play-by-play for the Hawaii Islanders baseball team.
+In 1968, Al moved to Honolulu, where he resumed his broadcasting career and worked as a sports anchor for KHVT-TV and called the play-by-play for the Hawaii Islanders baseball team.
 He was named Hawaii's Sportscaster of the Year in 1969.
 In 1970, Michaels appeared in an episode of "Hawaii Five-O"–the episode also featured a young Christopher Walken.

 Success

-Over the course of three decades, Michaels covered many sports for ABC including ABC Monday Night Football, Major League Baseball, college football and basketball, ice hockey, track and field, golf, boxing, figure skating, road cycling, and several Olympic Games events including Olympic trials.
+Over the course of three decades, Michaels covered many sports for ABC, including "ABC Monday Night Football," Major League Baseball, college football and basketball, ice hockey, track and field, golf, boxing, figure skating, road cycling, and several Olympic Games events including Olympic trials.

 Al Michaels Net Worth